Classification of the Entangled States $2 \times M \times N$: Classification of State

 where $A$ is the $ M\times M$ submatrix, and $B$ is the $ M \times (N-M)$ submatrix.
-Since $P''$ and $Y$ both are ILO operators, the rank of submatrix $B$, is unchanged and it can be further transformed to form of Eq.(\ref{gam1-form1})
+Since $P''$ and $Y$ both are ILO operators, the rank of submatrix $B$, is unchanged and it can be further transformed to form of the right hand side of Eq.(\ref{gam1-form1})

 We get that if two states are SLOCC equivalent then $E'$ block of $\Gamma_{\!2}'$ and $\Gamma_{\!2}$ must be identical.
-In Eq.(\ref{decup}) we see that $E'$ block is diagonalized in $\Gamma_{\!2}$ which guarantee that we can proceed our proof to $E''$ ( $E^{(3)}$, $E^{(4)}$ and so on) by leaving the $E'$ block unchanged.
-The rest steps of this proof are just like argument after Eq.(\ref{argu-equiv}), and finally we can get that if $(\Gamma_{\!1},\Gamma_{\!2}')$ is SLOCC equivalent with $(\Gamma_{\!1},\Gamma_{\!2})$ then $\Gamma_{\!2}'$ and $\Gamma_{\!2}$ have the same canonical form in the set of Eq.(\ref{set-CN}).
-(However there exists the special case that the dimension of $J$ equals zero, in this case there can be zero elements in the pivot of the nonsingular square matrix $T'$. $T'$ can then be decomposed as decomposed as \cite{matrix-analysis}
+In Eq.(\ref{decup}) we see that Eq.(\ref{decup}) can be partitioned as the step {\bf ii} in Eq.(\ref{partition-AB}).
+Then we apply the same argument as Eqs.(\ref{B-inden1},\ref{argu-equiv}) on submatrix $ $.
+We can arrive that the $E''$ ( $E^{(3)}$, $E^{(4)}$ and so on) must also be identical according to Eq.(\ref{matr-equa1}).
+And finally we can get that if $(\Gamma_{\!1},\Gamma_{\!2}')$ is SLOCC equivalent with $(\Gamma_{\!1},\Gamma_{\!2})$ then $\Gamma_{\!2}'$ and $\Gamma_{\!2}$ have the same canonical form in the set of Eq.(\ref{set-CN}).
+Q.E.D.